-SILAS NATHANIEL HUFF is a conductor, composer, and U.S. Army Music Officer, currently acting as Director of Orchestras at Washburn University (Topeka, KS), Music Director of Colorado Pops Orchestra, Co-Director of the International Conducting Institute (dedicated to training the world's next generation of conductors), Staff Conductor of the International Concerto Festival (a summer festival for emerging soloists), and Commander & Conductor of the 44th Army Band (Albuquerque, NM).
-Maestro Huff has conducted outstanding orchestral, band, choral, opera, ballet, and new music performances for 15+ years across the United States and Europe.
-He has conducted youth, university, and professional ensembles in California, Colorado, Connecticut, Florida, Indiana, Illinois, Maryland, Massachusetts, Missouri, New Jersey, New Mexico, New York, Pennsylvania, Texas, and Virginia, and across Europe.
+SILAS NATHANIEL HUFF is a conductor, composer, and U.S. Air Force Band Officer, currently acting as Director of Orchestras at Northern Illinois University and Commander & Conductor of the 562nd Air Force Band (CA).
+In the summer, Huff is Co-Director of the International Conducting Institute (dedicated to training the world's next generation of conductors) and Director of the International Concerto Festival (a summer festival for emerging soloists).
+Maestro Huff has conducted outstanding performances for 20+ years across the United States (California, Colorado, Connecticut, Florida, Indiana, Illinois, Kansas, Maryland, Massachusetts, Missouri, New Jersey, New Mexico, New York, Pennsylvania, Texas, and Virginia) and across Europe.

 For a PDF or editable MS Word version of this bio, or shorter versions, please contact Maestro Huff.